 How each software executes these high-level features is what differentiates them from each other.

 JIRA includes features that help your business manage its projects in the Agile framework that you prefer — Scrum, Kanban, or a hybrid of your own design.
-From boards to reports, JIRA is the one tool you need to plan, track, and manage your projects.
+From boards to reports, JIRA is the one agile project management tool you need to plan, track, and manage your projects.